polarityio/opencti-ioc-submission/README.md

 # Polarity OpenCTI IOC Submission Integration

 The Polarity OpenCTI integration allows Polarity to search your instance of OpenCTI to return found indicators and observables.
-The integration also allows you to create and delete indicators and observables in bulk from OpenCTI with granular permission control.
+The integration supports creating new indicators and observables in bulk as well as deleting and editing individual observables and indicators.

 | ![](assets/search.png)              | ![](assets/details.png)                         | ![](assets/edit.png)          |
 |-------------------------------------|-------------------------------------------------|-------------------------------|
 | *Search Indicators and Observables* | *View Details*                                  | *Edit Observables/Indicators* |
 | ![](assets/delete.png)              | ![](assets/submission.png)                      | |
 | *Delete Indicators and Observables* | *Submit new Indicators and Observables* | |

 ## OpenCTI Integration Options

 ### OpenCTI API URL